-Waterbodies surveyed across the Ku-ring-gai LGA comprised a suite of bat taxa that included seven threatened species, though bat activity varied among waterbodies and nearby sites.
+Waterbodies surveyed across the Ku-ring-gai LGA comprised a suite of bat taxa that included eight threatened species, though bat activity varied among waterbodies and nearby sites.
 Nevertheless, these waterbodies represent important habitat and foraging elements for insectivorous bats in an urbanised landscape (Blakey et al. 2018).
 Consequently, appropriate management is needed to continue to provide and enhance existing habitat at waterbodies in the Ku-ring-gai LGA.
 Below we provide recommendations to enhance habitats for bats.

 Waterbodies with large pools and low projective foliage cover provide bats with open areas and with low levels of clutter that are more efficient for foraging by edge- and open-adapted bats (Fenton 1990; Gonsalves et al. 2013a).
-In our study, golf course dams and sediment ponds/wetlands typically provided these features for bats and these waterbodies had the highest levels of bat activity in the LGA between 2018 and 2020.
-Four species (C. gouldii, M. orianae oceanensis, M. ridei, and M. macropus) contributed to most of the activity recorded at these two habitat types.
+In our study, golf course dams and sediment ponds/wetlands typically provided these features for bats and these waterbodies had the highest levels of bat activity in the LGA.
+Four species (C. gouldii, M. orianae oceanensis, O. ridei, and M. macropus) contributed to most of the activity recorded at these two habitat types over all years of monitoring, though note the LGA-wide reduction in activity of M. orianae oceanensis in 2020 and 2021.
 Both habitat types retain water via runoff and are likely to capture pollutants (e.g., nutrients, heavy metals, insecticides and herbicides).
-It is known that heavy metals in sediments of ponds and other waterbodies can be significantly high (Karlsson et al. 2010) and a pathway for uptake by bats has been established (Clarke-Wood et al. 2016).
+It is known that heavy metals in sediments of ponds and other waterbodies can be substantial (Karlsson et al. 2010) and a pathway for uptake by bats has been established (Clarke-Wood et al. 2016; Asplet 2016).
 Given this, periodic monitoring of these waterbodies should be undertaken to assess pollutant levels and establish a threshold at which management is triggered.
 Management could take the form of dredging contaminated sediments, which can benefit some bats species (Flache et al. 2016).

 We also suggest that land managers are made aware (e.g., via workshops) of the relative importance of golf course dams and sediment ponds/wetlands for bats and they should be provided with specific guidance/advice on how to sensitively manage these habitat elements for bats.
-For example, the need to limit the amount of emergent vegetation at dams/ponds used by M. macropus.
-In the case of golf courses, we also suggest that invertebrate assemblages on dams should be sampled periodically as a means of assessing changes in prey abundance that may occur with changes to management practices (e.g., pest control for greens and fairways).
+For example, the need to limit the amount of emergent vegetation at dams/ponds used by M. macropus as well as limiting the use of water features that generate surface acoustic clutter for the species.
+This may be possible by turning off water features at night.
+Consideration should also be given to lighting around dams, as M. macropus is considered sensitive to white lights (Straka et al. 2016; Unpublished data - J. Haddock).
 Land managers may also be more encouraged to conserve high-value bat habitat if they are able to be part of the monitoring process (e.g., by deploying detectors) and/or have the opportunity to observe bats using their land (e.g., via a bat talk/walk).
+There is also potential for engagement with members of the public that use the golf courses in the LGA.
+Interpretive/educational signs may be installed near dams or at the tee off area for selected holes to highlight the presence of threatened species at golf course dams (and the courses more generally).